'A joke', 'bullied' & 'rotten' - are Man Utd at rock bottom?

 Ben Mee nodded Brentford further in front, before Bryan Mbeumo latched onto a long ball to put the hosts 4-0 up after just 35 minutes.

-Sky Sports pundit and former captain Gary Neville did not mince his words at full-time, telling viewers "we are witnessing the annihilation of Manchester United".
+Sky Sports pundit and former captain Neville did not mince his words at full-time, telling viewers "we are witnessing the annihilation of Manchester United".

 "I thought United would do better but they have been mauled, bullied, messed about with like you wouldn't believe, and there's nowhere to hide.